denemorhun-nava/nava-qa-interview/README.md

 ## Context

-You are testing the Login Flow for a [NAVA application](https://denemorhun-nava.github.io/nava-qa-interview/).
+You are testing the Login Flow for a [NAVA application](https://denemorhun-nava.github.io/nava-qa-interview/), not just the login *form*.

-- Users must log in before accessing the dashboard or continuing their main workflow.
+- Users must log in before accessing the dashboard or continuing their workflow.
 - Login is handled through a mocked backend API and user data store.
 - The login page has frontend field validations for username and password.
 - After the user clicks Sign-in, the mocked backend determines whether the user has access.